ssdowd/oazssh/README.md

 Connects to the app-0 host in the dev environment.

 ## oazssht - ssh tunnel

+Start an ssh (or other) tunnel via the bastion.

 Usage: `oazssht [-e <env>] [-k keyfile] [-s srv || -S servername][ -w | -l] [-l local_port] [-r remote_port]`